Jimmy Monaghan: Music

+Writing

+In 2011, his radio drama Thumb was shortlisted for the RTÉ PJ O'Connor Award.

+In 2022, he began writing under the pseudonym Jay Honeycomb.
+Working primarily in music journalism, he contributed to the webzine PopMatters, interviewing musicians including Mike Scott and Eiko Ishibashi.

+In June 2022, he self-published the novella Post-Bliss.
+The Midwest Book Review called the novella "an evocative creation that challenges heart and mind on many different levels: psychologically, socially, ecologically, and ethically."
+Self-Publishing Review reviewed the book positively, writing; "A raw and savagely contemporary novella, Post-Bliss by Jay Honeycomb taps into the fears and existential angst of today through tangential, subtle, and compelling storytelling."

 Personal life

 Monaghan was born in Danbury, Connecticut, and moved to Ireland at the age of six.
 He is of Irish and Italian descent.

 As a teenager, he was an amateur boxer, winning four Irish national titles.
 He won a silver medal at the 2004 Four Nations tournament boxing for Ireland and received the Western People Sports Star of the year award the same year.
 During his time representing Ireland internationally he fought against the German amateur boxer Gottlieb Weiss.

-In 2011, his radio drama Thumb was shortlisted for the RTÉ PJ O'Connor Award.
 In 2015, he appeared in a Maltese stage production of Butterflies Are Free, which ran at Saint James Cavalier in Valletta.

 In 2016, an image of him cycling on the Aran Islands was used on an Irish post stamp promoting the Wild Atlantic Way.

+Monaghan has shared that he has suffered from feelings of derealization, which he manages by reducing screen time.

+He is an amateur chess player.